gpcnetwork/gpc_va-linkage/README.md

 OR

-b) using `aws s3` commands to upload data to site-specific bucket:
+b) using `aws s3 ls` or `aws s3 sync` commands to upload data to site-specific bucket:

 | **GPC Site** | **<upload-bucket-name>**  |
 |:------------:|:-------------------------:|